jviosca/Media-portrayal-of-People-in-STEM-in-Spanish-written-press/README.md

 [Gender-Guesser](https://pypi.org/project/gender-guesser/).
 3 different strategies are followed to avoid collecting the name of the same person more than once in the same article (see "NLP" notebook).
-To evaluate the accuracy of the analysis, both the gender assignment and the keyword-based classification of articles (as STEM related or not STEM related) are measured by manually reviewing a sample of 100 articles and 150 names.
+To evaluate the quality of the analysis, both the gender assignment and the keyword-based classification of articles (as STEM related or not STEM related) are measured by manually reviewing a sample of 100 articles and 150 names.
 The predicted category is then compared with the true (manually assigned) category to generate a classification report including accuracy, precision and recall for both article classification (STEM vs no-STEM) and gender assignment.
+Given the unbalanced nature of the dataset in both classification tasks (i.e. the low proportion of articles quoting STEM people and, presumably, the lower proportion of women quoted among the total amount of STEM poeple quoted, more about this below), a F1 maximizing approach has been pursued.
 The proportion of STEM women and men quoted is then compared using Chi-square statistical tests.
 When multiple comparisons are done, a Bonferroni corrected alpha is used.

+**A note about optimization**:
+The keyword-based approach to article classification explained above included a 2-step process consisting on 'opt-in' keywords + 'opt-out' keywords.
+Only if the 'opt-in' keywords were found in a sentence, and if no 'opt-out' keywords were found in the same sentence, NER collection of human names was done on such sentence.
+Such a 2-step process was used because an earlier approach based solely on opt-in keywords gave a poor classification performance (see below).
+'Opt-out' keywords were aimed to exclude sports, politics, crime investigations, culture, artists, and other non-STEM acitivities.

 ## Results<a name="results"></a>